xiongcccc/pgcheck/README.md

  If you have any feedback or suggestions, feel free to contact with me.
  Email: xiongcc_1994@126.com/xiongcc_1994@outlool.com.
 Wechat: _xiongcc
 ~~~
+Currently supported features include：

+- View the table status information in the specified schema
+- View the information of all toast tables in the specified schema and the toast information of a specified table
+- View the overall status information of the database, which will be different in different versions (please specify the exact version of the psql environment variable, because the system views of different versions will be different, and the judgment is made in the code, otherwise an error may be reported)
+- View index bloat ratio/redundant index/inefficient index/index overall information
+- View index information
+- View checkpoint and background writer process status
+- View age
+- View streaming replication status
+- View the number of connections and queries currently being allowed
+- View long transactions
+- View table bloat, table bloat depends on statistical information, so in order to be more accurate, it is best to do an analysis before doing it, this query will take a little time
+- Check the index creation progress, only supported in versions after 12, and the previous version will prompt that the view does not exist and exit
+- View WAL archive status
+- View WAL generation speed
+- View waiting time
+- View partition table information, including native partitions and inherited partitions
+- View objects owned by a user, and membership

 The default port used is 5432.
 If there are multiple instances on the server, you can specify environment variables before use, such as export PGPORT=5433。